 Compressed hydrogen with the pressure to some extend depending on the later use and limitation of the storage container.
 In large scale application is transport via pipelines assumed to be most efficient.
-As the hydrogen we are looking at is foreseen to burn in gas turbines and produce electricity in case of lack of renewable energy, producing and storing the hydrogen on site is the most direct and easiest way in case there is a overproduction of renewables.
-High pressure storage seems to me the most feasible one if we can also recuperate some energy during expansion.
+As the hydrogen we are looking at is foreseen to burn in gas turbines and produce electricity in case of lack of renewable energy, producing and storing the hydrogen on site is the most direct and easiest way in case there is an overproduction of renewables.
+High pressure storage seems to be the most feasible one as some energy could be recovered during expansion.

-Storage of hydrogen in a liquid from requires cooling and pressure increase of the hydrogen while transport is usually organized via trucks and trailers.
+Storage of hydrogen in a liquid form requires cooling and pressure increase of the hydrogen.
+Transport of liquid hydrogen is usually organized via trucks and trailers.
 While the process is more energy intensive than compression it is less energy intensive at the re-fueling station.
 Research mainly focuses on improved energy efficiency of the process and cost reduction of the required hardware.

 Storage and transport of hydrogen in form of Ammonia is technology receiving more attention but, compare to previous two less established.
 Research to reduce energy consumption of the process is ongoing

-Liquid organic hydrogen carrier is still in the research phase, but might form an alternative technology in future,.
+Liquid organic hydrogen carriers are still in the research phase, but might form an alternative technology in future,.

 Figure 5 below visualizes options for storage and transport depending on the status of Hydrogen.